dotanuki-labs/gradle-bodyguard/README.md

 - OWASP DependencyCheck is quite trick to be used in Android projects.

 `gradle-bodyguard` was born to tackle these issues.
-Written in Python and running as a CLI tool, it requires no additional plugins in your project and exercises your Gradle build - regardless your project layout - and learns about the dependencies that **Gradle already knows**, even the transitive ones.
+Written in Python and running as a CLI tool, it is **an experimental tool** which requires no additional plugins in your project and exercises your Gradle build - regardless your project layout - and learns about the dependencies that **Gradle already knows**, even the transitive ones.

 `gradle-bodyguard` then matches these artifacts against [OSS Index](https://ossindex.sonatype.org/) and outputs the results for you.
 In this way, you can learn (and automate around) when some dependency introduces a new disclosed [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) in your build, particularly at CI level.